VityaSchel/lufin/README.md

 - A domain name(s) and completed DNS setup
 - A server with an IP address that is publicly available in the internet
-- A webserver that is capable of serving static HTML, CSS and JS files, such as Nginx, running on your server
+- A webserver running on your machine that is capable of 1. serving static files 2. reverse proxying requests to backend; I recommend [Caddy](https://caddyserver.com/) but [Nginx](https://nginx.org/) is fine too
-- A reverse proxy service, such as Nginx, running on your server
 - An SSL certificate such as from Let’s Encrypt or Cloudflare
 - [Bun.sh](https://bun.sh) installed.
 Node.js and deno are not supported.
 - A place where you’re going to store files (S3 or locally in your file system)